Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Materials and methods

-The input $u_n$ of the forecasting algorithms consists of the concatenation of the weights $w_j(t_n)$, ..., $w_j(t_{n+L-1})$ for each component index $j \in [\![ 1, ..., n_{cp} ]\!]$, where $L$ designates the \gls{SHL} expressed in number of time steps.
-The weights $w_1(t), ..., w_{n_{cp}}(t)$ are predicted simultaneously to utilize temporal correlation information, thereby potentially increasing accuracy.
-The output vector $y_{n+1}$ consists of the \gls{PCA} weights at time $t_{n+L+h-1}$, where $h$ refers to the horizon value expressed in number of time steps (Eq. \ref{eq:RNN_in_out_def_wth_horizon chap 4}).
-In our work, we study the influence of $h \in [\![ 1, ..., 7 ]\!]$ on the prediction accuracy.
+The input to all forecasting algorithms consists of the concatenation of the \gls{PCA} coefficients $w_j(t_n),\allowbreak \dots,\allowbreak w_j(t_{n+L-1})$ for each component index $j \in \{1, \dots, n_{\text{cp}}\}$, where $L$ designates the \gls{SHL}---the input-window width---expressed in number of time steps.
+The scores $w_1(t), \dots, w_{n_{\text{cp}}}(t)$ are predicted simultaneously to exploit correlation information.
+A unit bias term is added to the input vector, providing more flexibility to the model.
+The input and output vectors, denoted by $x_n$ and $y_{n+1}$, respectively, are defined as follows, where $h$ refers to the horizon expressed in number of time steps:

-Each incoming input vector $u_n$ is normalized by substituting it with $(u_n - \mu_{train})/\sigma_{train}$ (the division is performed element-wise), where $\mu_{train}$ and $\sigma_{train}$ are, respectively, the mean and standard deviation of the $u_n$s of the training set.
-That accelerates the convergence of stochastic gradient descent.
-The output $y_{n+1}$ is then scaled back to the original space by replacing it with $\sigma_{train} * (y_{n+1} + \mu_{train})$, where $*$ refers to the element-wise multiplication.
-The loss gradient associated with the \gls{RNN} or \gls{LMS} is clipped when the latter is greater than $\tau_{RNN} = 100.0$ or $\tau_{LMS} = 2.0$, respectively, to ensure numerical stability \cite{pascanu2013difficulty}.
-The synaptic weights of the \glspl{RNN} were initialized according to a Gaussian distribution of mean $0$ and standard deviation $\sigma_{init} = 0.02$.

-Learning is performed using only information from a single video used then for testing.
-Indeed, we do not build a generalized model but a sequence-specific model.
-Each time series is split into a training and development set of 56.3s and the remaining test set of 6.3s.
-The training set comprises the data between 0s and 28.3s, corresponding to $M_{train} = 90$ frames, except in the case of linear regression, where we set $M_{train}=160$ because using more training data is beneficial to offline methods\footnote{In particular, this means that the principal components and weights computed using linear regression differ from those associated with the adaptive methods (\gls{LMS} and \glspl{RNN}).}.